The Saas (cloud-based) version of Easy WMS

 Casintra has also implemented radiofrequency technology in all its warehouses.
 Through the use of (RF) terminals, the WMS tells operators what to do with each of the products (where to pick and deposit them, etc.), minimizing the risk of making mistakes.
 With this system, communication with the WMS is extremely fluid: operators receive the orders and merely confirm that they have been fulfilled to receive more.
 “The terminals are very intuitive and require little training,” highlights Javier García.

 Control of operations

-According to Casintra’s Operations Manager, “Easy WMS has provided us with multiple advantages, among which I would emphasize strict control of all processes, such as goods receipt, internal movements and order prep.”
+According to Casintra’s Operations Manager, “Easy WMS has provided us with multiple advantages, among which I would emphasize strict control of all processes, such as goods receipt, internal movements, and order prep.”

-Casintra's warehouses receive an average of 1,000 pallets a day (600 in the four installations in Asturias and 400 in the one in Barcelona), which the operators identify one by one.
+Casintra's warehouses receive an average of 1,000 pallets a day (600 in the four facilities in Asturias and 400 in the one in Barcelona), which the operators identify one by one.
 They simply scan the barcode with the RF terminal, and the WMS assigns each pallet a location.

 “We store a total of 2,000 SKUs,” notes Javier García.
 Order and traceability are essential to the management of such a high number of SKUs, especially when dealing with various customers.